yanxianl/Li_AqFl2-Microbiota_ASM_2020/README.md

   * vegan_2.5-6 [CRAN]
   * venn_1.9 [CRAN]

-#### Running analysis
+#### Running the analysis
 All the codes should be run from the project's root directory.

-1.Download or clone the github repository to the project's root directory.
+1.Download or clone this github repository to your project's root directory.
 ```bash
 # clone the github repository
 git clone https://github.com/yanxianl/Li_AqFl2-Microbiota_ASM_2020.git